How To Grill Eggplant

 When it comes to cutting the eggplant for grilling, you have the option of slicing it or cutting it into chunks.
 Slicing the eggplant lengthwise produces long strips that can be grilled to perfection.
 On the other hand, cutting the eggplant into chunks is great for kebabs or when you want bite-sized pieces.

-See also How To Grill Pineapple
+See also How To Grill Chicken Kabobs

 Consider the Cooking Time